 Suggestions

-Consolidate the three nearly-identical Pod Security Standards examples into one parameterized example with a note about the three levels (privileged/baseline/restricted).
+Consolidate the three nearly-identical Pod Security Standards examples into a single parameterized example with a table showing the three levels (privileged/baseline/restricted)

 | Dimension | Reasoning | Score |